ChristinaLK/htc-intro/lesson.md

 >
 > What does your computational task look like?
 What are the input and output?

-In order to run your computational task on a shared computing resource like CHTC, you must be able to run it from the command line with a single command (or write a single script that executes your task as a series of commands).

 ## For Loops

-What if I wanted to run this script multiple times, to print many messages?
+Now that I've run one job, what happens if I want to run this program multiple times, to print many messages?

 The typical way to do this is the programming construct called a for loop.